Baked Vacherin cheese

-If the cheese is perfectly ripe, it can be eaten without cooking.
+If the Vacherin is perfectly ripe, it can be eaten without cooking.
 However, baking it enhances its buttery, sharp flavour.
-Bake it directly in the wooden case it comes in (make sure it is stapled and not glued together) and serve with Muscat grapes, quince paste, crusty bread and a peppery watercress salad.
+Bake it directly in the wooden case it comes in and serve with grapes, quince paste, crusty bread and a peppery watercress salad.

 Recipe created by Nourish cook and Dietitian, Clare Gray.

 Prep time:5 minutes

 - Preheat the oven to 180°C (160°C fan).

 - Remove the wooden lid and any plastic or paper wrapping from the cheese and return to its wooden box.